oortcloud/meteorite/README.md

     meteorite home

-If for some reason you want to use your system `meteor` installation do this:
+If for some reason you want to use your system `meteor` installation run meteorite like this

     meteorite run --system
     meteorite install --system

-You can include `meteor` as a dependency if you want to specify a version, ref, branch or tag.
-Otherwise the master branch (latest release) will be used.